richard-scryber/PaperworkDayDocs/configuration/index.md

 This documentation covers the complete architecture for extending and configuring Scryber:

 ## Document Configuration
-Applies to individiual document templates
+Applies to individual document templates

 - **[Processing Instructions](processing-instructions)** - Document-level parser configuration via XML processing instructions
 - **[DOM and Event Handling](document-events-and-access)** - Directly accessing content and responding to document remote file request events
 - **[Document Controllers](document-controllers)** - Code-behind functionality with outlets and actions
+- **[Working in Code](working-in-code)** - Building and modifying component trees directly with the object model and typed style values.

 ## Core Engine Configuration
 Applies to all documents within the application or process.